trang-nguyenn/Algorithms/README.md

 The problems are divided by categories of methods.
 We hope to use this materials for passing knowledge and sharing our coding journey.

 We should review Trie() - Word Search II -
 and UnionFind()
 Topological Sort with Course Schedule II
+Binary Search for Sorted Structures